 Eligibility and Criteria

-More competitive nominees will address impact in more than one of the criteria listed below:
+Competitive nominees will address impact of publicly engaged research in more than one of the criteria listed below:

 - Superior scholarship as evidenced by recent publications in prestigious journals;

-- publication of significant book and/or receipt of a prestigious book prize;
+- Publication of a significant book and/or receipt of a prestigious book prize;

-- Up to three confidential letters of endorsement [Letters of support from a variety of constituents, UI and non-UI (e.g., experts in the field), will have a greater impact].
-Letters of support should address the criteria listed above.
+- Up to three confidential letters of endorsement.
+Letters of support from a variety of constituents, UI and non-UI (e.g., experts in the field), will have a greater impact.
+Letters of support should each be no more than one page in length and address the criteria listed above.

 - CV (up to 10 pages).

-To begin the submission process, click here and choose "OVPRED Distinguished Achievement in Publicly Engaged Research Award" in the list of open competitions.
-Sign-in with your Hawk ID and password.
-If you have problems or questions, contact Cheryl Ridgeway (email@example.com / 319-384-3332) or Marta Gomez (firstname.lastname@example.org / 319-384-1291) in the OVPRED well ahead of the deadline.
+CLICK HERE to begin the submission process.
+Click the blue "University of Iowa Login" button and sign-in with your Hawk ID and password.
+If you have problems or questions, contact Cheryl Ridgeway (firstname.lastname@example.org / 319-384-3332) in the OVPR well ahead of the deadline.